Game of the Week Preview: Valley View vs. Milton-Union

-GERMANTOWN, Ohio (WDTN) – After a handful of close matchups in recent years, Valley View and Milton-Union football are set to clash again in a week 2 showdown tomorrow.
+GERMANTOWN, Ohio (WDTN) – After a handful of close matchups in recent years, Valley View and Milton-Union football are set to clash again in a week 2 showdown Friday night.

 The Bulldogs won last year 26-22, but the Spartans came out on top three straight times before that.